patrick-sharp/waypoint.nvim/README.md

 [x] fix bug where buffers loaded by file.load don't have treesitter highlights (maybe regular ones too?)
 [x] fix my type annotations from table<T> to T[]
-[x] get rid of the optimization to vary the widths of the waypoint context if it hits eof or bof [ ] increase the performance of highlights and draw calls in general [ ] think about persisting waypoints on every waypoint state change. maybe every time the waypoint window closes [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where
+[x] get rid of the optimization to vary the widths of the waypoint context if it hits eof or bof [x] add display of what toggles are on in the border of the waypoint window [ ] increase the performance of highlights and draw calls in general [ ] think about persisting waypoints on every waypoint state change. maybe every time the waypoint window closes [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where